-Collection of the spilled cargo may be performed using particular pump and pipes located in the cargo area or by direct gravity drainage through specially provided pipes.
+Collection of the spilled cargo may be performed using particular pump and pipes located in the cargo area or by gravity drainage through specially provided pipes.
 The system shall be provided with means for removal of cargo residues from the pipes, when the collection of the spilled cargo is over.

-Direct gravity drainage may be used during cargo operations where cargo spills may occur, and shall not be used under normal conditions when at sea.
-For direct gravity drainage, each pipe of deck system shall be arranged with a manually operated valve opened only during cargo operations, as well as an automatic scupper or non-disconnectable drainage arrangement preventing vapour discharge to the atmosphere.
+Automatic gravity drainage shall be used during cargo operations where cargo spills may occur, and shall not be used under normal conditions when at sea.
+For gravity drainage, each pipe of deck system shall be arranged with a manually operated valve opened only during cargo operations and an automatic scupper.

-3.5.3.3.4 On oil tankers, chemical tankers and NLS tankers, in the points where cargo hoses are connected to cargo manifolds, the trays shall be provided, which are fitted with pipes for drainage of leaks to a holding tank or a slop tank, and shutoff valves.
+3.5.3.3.4 On oil tankers, chemical tankers and NLS tankers, the points where cargo hoses are connected to cargo manifolds shall be fitted with pipes for drainage of leaks to a holding tank or a slop tank.

-The trays shall have the following minimum dimensions:
+The trays shall have the following minimum dimension:

-tray length shall be so that the cargo manifold does not extend beyond forward and aft ends of the tray;
+tray length shall be so that the cargo manifold doesn't extend beyond forward and aft ends of the tray;

-width is at least 1,8 m, at that the spill tray extends at least 1,2 m outboard of the end of the manifold flange;
+width - at least 1,8 m, at that the spill tray extends at least 1,2 m outboard of the end of the manifold flange;

-minimum depth is 0,3 m.
+minimum depth - 0,3 m.

-3.5.3.3.5 Oil tankers, chemical tankers and NLS tankers shall be fitted with means to adequately support hoses in way of ship's side abreast of manifolds.
-The support shall preferably be arranged as a horizontal curved plate or pipe section.

-3.5.3.3.6 Oil tankers, chemical tankers and NLS tankers shall be fitted with a closed sounding system with high and maximum level alarms in cargo tanks.
-Alternatively, a high level alarm may be accepted in combination with a closed sounding system, provided the alarm is independent from the sounding system.

-3.5.3.3.7 Fuel oil, lubricating oil and other petroleum products bunker tanks on all ships shall be fitted with high level alarm to prevent overfilling.

-3.5.3.3.8 Locations on the open deck in the area of fuel and lubricating oil manifolds, standard connections for oil residues discharge (located outside the bunkering station areas), vent and overflow pipes, other areas where petroleum products and NLS spill may occur shall be fitted with spill trays or restricted by sufficient coamings to prevent their escape to sea.
+- 3.5.3.3.5 Oil tankers, chemical tankers and NLS tankers shall be fitted with means to adequately support hoses in way of ship's side abreast of manifolds.
+The support shall preferably be arranged as a horizontal curved plate or pipe section. - 3.5.3.3.6 Oil tankers, chemical tankers and NLS tankers shall be fitted with a closed sounding system with high and maximum level alarms in cargo tanks.
+Alternatively, a high level alarm may be accepted in combination with a closed sounding system, provided the alarm is independent from the sounding system. - 3.5.3.3.7 Fuel oil, lubricating oil and other petroleum products bunker tanks on all ships shall be fitted with high level alarm to prevent overfilling. - 3.5.3.3.8 Locations on the open deck in the area of fuel and lubricating oil manifolds, standard connections for oil residues discharge (located outside the bunkering station areas), vent and overflow pipes, other areas where petroleum products and NLS spill may occur shall be fitted with spill trays or restricted by sufficient coamings to prevent their escape to sea.